benjaminhempel/PAssT/README.md

 Here, we introduce a *step-by-step* introduction to our **PAssT**, allowing to follow the script.

 ### Installation
-First, packages will be installed automatically when libraries will be loaded.
+First, packages have to be loaded for further processing (Installation will performed automatically when packages are used for the first time).

 ```{library}
 library(dplyr)